themattrix/interpose/README.md

 5 + 456 + 23 + 99 + 0 + -100 = 483
 </pre>

+### Error checking

+The `original` function pointer is checked against `NULL` before each call to the user-defined function.
+If it is `NULL` (like on the first call to that function), then the original function is queried and saved. _Whether the query returned a valid pointer **or not**_, the user function _will be called_.
+This is important.

+    It is entirely up to the user-defined function to provide error handling for an invalid original function.

+If the original function was not located and no action was taken in the user function, the program will probably segfault.
+In most cases, that's probably what you want as it may indicate an error in the environment.

+Why not print an error message and exit, or call some user-specified handler for such an error?
+Consider the case where the user function has been modified to never call the original function; it wouldn't _matter_ if the original were invalid.
+Verification is left to the user functions for this reason.

 Requirements
 ------------
 - Python 2.6 and [pycparser](http://code.google.com/p/pycparser/) (also [available in pip](http://pypi.python.org/pypi/pip)) for generating the interposing code